nostrium/java/README.md

 ```

 Nostrium is a nostr relay that provides a BBS platform.
-Users can register using their usual nostr accounts (npub, nsec)
+Users register using their usual NOSTR accounts (npub, nsec)
 and can view forum topics, replies and everything you would
 normally expect from a BSS or forum software.